nakson/Crossing-Lines/README.md

 - In the grayscale image, some vertical parts (small ranges of brightness) are not smooth transition.
 - In the cat image, there are a few redundant / lines.
 - The skin (face, hand, etc.) of character is not clear, because most faces are very bright.
+- Generate a simple UI that allows users to chooes a local image as input and output the stylized image.